Solving multivariate polynomial systems and an invariant from commutative algebra: Solving degree of polynomial systems

-\begin{Rem} Notice that, if $I$ is not homogeneous, then a row $r$ that corresponds to a polynomial of degree $e<d$ may be produced while doing Gaussian elimination on $M_d$.
-If this is the case, then some variants of the algorithms add to $M_d$ the rows $mr$ where $m$ runs over the monomials of $\deg(m)\leq d-e$ and proceed to compute the reduced row echelon form of this larger matrix.
-This may have the effect of reducing the solving degree with respect to a given ideal and term order.
-Therefore the solving degree also depends on the version of the algorithm adopted.
-Throughout the paper, we consider the situation when the extra rows are inserted, since this approach is usually the most efficient.

-Notice also that, if $I$ is homogeneous, then the solving degree is the smallest degree such that Gaussian elimination on $\widetilde{M}_d$ yields a Gr\"obner basis of $I$ with respect to the chosen term order. \end{Rem}
+If $\mathcal{F}$ is homogeneous, we consider the homogeneous Macaulay matrix $M_d$ and let the \emph{solving degree} of $\mathcal{F}$ be the least degree $d$ such that Gaussian elimination on $M_0,\ldots,M_d$ produces a Gr\"obner basis of $\mathcal{F}$ with respect to $\tau$. \end{definition}

-The solving degree of $I$ is strongly related to the largest degree of a polynomial appearing in the Gr\"obner basis.